Availity/availity-react/docusaurus/docs/components/feedback/form.md

 #### `modalHeaderProps?: ModalHeaderProps`

 Props to be spread onto the `<ModalHeader />` rendered inside of the `<FeedbackForm />`.
 See [ModalHeader](https://github.com/reactstrap/reactstrap/blob/master/src/ModalHeader.js)

+> For accessibility use `className` instead of `tag` to adjust size and style of header.

 #### `...rest`